apache/plc4x/plc4net/docs/hardware-verification.md

 | A DB read is `InvalidAddress` | The DB is optimized, or the offset does not exist |
 | A read returns the byte offset itself | The *Start value* cell holds the offset.
 TIA computes offsets; do not type them |
 | TCP timeout | Port 102 blocked, or wrong IP |

+Once a `--device-group` / `--remote-tsap` value works, it belongs in the driver's documentation and, ideally, as the S7-1200/1500 default.

 ---